 Peppermint herb tea is a naturally caffeine-free tea that has great stomach-settling benefits that can be a great choice after a big dinner or for a disagreeable tummy.
 Anything that upsets your stomach surely can play havoc with getting a good night’s rest.
 This peppermint tea also contains good amounts of potassium, calcium, and vitamin B, all useful to fight a cold or flu as well.
 And, let’s not forget it does some good to freshen your breath!

 HERBAL TEA BREWING TIPS THAT MAKE A DIFFERENCE

-Brewing herbal tea is a tad different than brewing black, oolong, white or green teas to obtain the health benefits.
+Brewing herbal tea is a tad different than brewing black, oolong, white, or green teas to obtain health benefits.
 Remember these three important pointers when choosing and brewing herbal teas to do it right:

 1. Use a lid.

 Steep herbal teas in a covered vessel or put a plate over your mug.
 This aids in containing the beneficial essential oils of the plants.